Measure your progress!

 Invariably then the question arises, ‘how much is enough?’
 This depends on the person but most people fall into the range of 7-9 hours being the best.
 There are some people who are fine with getting only 5 or 6 hours a night but these are in the minority, do not assume you are one of them!

 I understand it might not be so easy to get this much sleep every night.
 We all have lives and things going on, stressful jobs, needing to work long hours, having to take care of young children or other family members, the list goes on.
 All I’m hoping to do here is to highlight how important it really is for your health to get adequate and good quality time in bed so that you might consider how you can make it more of a priority, rather than leave it as an afterthought or the first thing to get sacrificed on a busy day.
+Some of these tips and changes are easier to implement than others but take as many on board as you can and I guarantee you’ll reap the benefits of a better night’s sleep.

-3) Exercise.
-But finish high intensity workouts at least 2-3 hours before bedtime.
+3) Exercise, but finish high intensity workouts at least 2-3 hours before bedtime.
 I don’t think sacrificing sleep time (if you’re not getting enough to start with) to get a workout in is a good idea.

 7) Get up and go to bed at roughly the same time each day, even on weekends.
 Your body and your circadian rhythm loves routine.
+A couple of weeks of doing this and you really feel the difference.

 And then in some more detail..